brikis98/yevgeniy-brikman-homepage/_posts/2017-01-09-yevgeniy-brikman-on-devrant.md

 [Andy Hunt](https://www.devrant.io/podcasts/episode-0-andy-hunt), author of *The Pragmmatic Programmer* and one of the founders of the Agile movement.
 The second episode was with [David Heinemeier Hansson](https://www.devrant.io/podcasts/episode-1-david-heinemeier-hansson-dhh) (DHH), creator of Ruby on Rails and co-founder of BaseCamp.
-The episode was with me:
+And the third episode was with me!

+I had a fun time talking about how I got into programming, biggest lessons I've learned in my career, biggest lessons I've had to *un*-learn, DevOps, startups, and a whole lot more:

 {% include iframe.html url="//www.youtube.com/embed/-iYedjqFtec" %}

 For other formats, including SoundCloud, Google Play, iTunes, and mp3's, check out [devRant Episode #2 - Yevgeniy (Jim) Brikman](page.external_url).

-I had a fun time talking about how I got into programming, biggest lessons I've learned in my career, biggest lessons I've had to *un*-learn, DevOps, startups, and a whole lot more.

 For more info, check out my book, *[Hello, Startup: A Programmer's Guide to Building Products, Technologies, and Teams](http://www.hello-startup.net/)*.